Steven-Klavins/CV/README.md

 Contact email: stevenklavins94@gmail.com

-I'm a full-stack developer, musician, and artist in pursuit of a career where I can share my love of tech and nurture my creativity.
+I'm a highly ambitious developer in pursuit of a career where I can grow, share my love of tech, and nurture my creativity.
 Last year I took a huge risk and left the stability of my job to pursue my passion.

 Following my resignation, I taught myself OOP principles, attended Makers academy, and immersed myself in new tech.
 It was an amazing experience working alongside other developers and I grew exponentially.
 I have newfound confidence I can pick up anything with the right approach, whether that be a new framework or an entirely new language altogether.